Game of the Week Frostpunk

 There are some near misses as well.
 John Wick HEX is out on the PC this week (and the MAC of all things as well) but really I would hold off for the console release.
 Games like this are almost made for the Switch or remote play.

 The Bradwell Conspiracy also comes out this week.
-It seems intriguing but after spending some time watching the playthroughs it seems more like The Stanley Parable but without any of the humor not to mention Kevan Brighting ‘s delightful narration.
+It seems intriguing but after spending some time watching the playthroughs,playthroughs, it seems more like The Stanley Parable but with none of the humor not to mention Kevan Brighting’s delightful narration.
 So that is a soft pass.

 A warning for Xbox One owner’s Atlas is crawling onto the system this week.
 It costs $30 even though it is unfinished.
 There are no mods on the Xbox so good luck with the quality of life fixes.
 If you want a job that is miserable and costs you money Atlas may be for you.
 If you want to know how useless video game “influencers” are, take a listen to some videos of them praising this broken mess during the PC launch.
 Prostitution at its finest.

 I was going to make it the theme this week about how colorful all the games that are coming out and then Frostpunk had to go and ruin it as my Game of the Week.
-Frostpunk is a lot of things but bright and colorful is not one of them.
-I am a little concerned about another stress-filled city manager in a hostile environment game as I couldn’t get into Aven Colony the last time I tried to play it and my Tropico sessions tend to be rather short.
+Frostpunk is a lot of things, but bright and colorful is not one of them.
+I am a little concerned about another stress-filled city manager in a hostile environment game as I couldn’t get into Aven Colony the last time I tried to play it and my Tropico sessions are rather short.

 The reviews have been very good and Frostpunk has a nice solid focus.
 I also like the way it forces decisions and gives you feedback throughout the game on how those decisions affect everything around you.
 Very much looking forward to this one.